-The value of the securities we own in our TRS is limited under the REIT asset tests.
+The value of the securities we own in our TRSs is limited under the REIT asset tests.

-Under the Code, no more than 25% (20% for tax years beginning on or after January 1, 2018) of the value of the gross assets of a REIT may be represented by securities of one or more TRSs.
+Under the Code, no more than 20% of the value of the gross assets of a REIT may be represented by securities of one or more TRSs.
 This limitation may affect our ability to increase the size of our TRSs' operations and assets, and there can be no assurance that we will be able to comply with this limitation.
 If we are unable to comply with this limitation, we would fail to qualify as a REIT.
 Furthermore, our significant use of TRSs may cause the market to value shares of our common stock differently than the stock of other REITs, which may not use TRSs as extensively.
-Although we intend to monitor the value of our investments in TRSs, there can be no assurance that we will be able to comply with the 25% (20% for tax years beginning on or after January 1, 2018) limitation discussed above.
+Although we intend to monitor the value of our investments in TRSs, there can be no assurance that we will be able to comply with the 20% limitation discussed above.